In this article, I have listed six AutoCAD text related features which can be used to make your CAD workflow more productive.

 If you have long paragraphs of text which you want to import in AutoCAD then this tip is for you.
 Start MTEXT and select import text from text editor ribbon as shown in the image below.
 Locate TXT or RTF file from the open window and click OK to import that text in your drawing.

 You can add formatting to text after importing it in AutoCAD from notepad but if your text contains formatting in RTF file then those formatting will be retained even in AutoCAD.
-See this short tip of importing text in AutoCAD for details on this tip.

 Converting text to Mtext and vice versa: